straubt1/sentinel-agent-functions/README.md

 ## Sentinel

 Rather than call the agent functions directly, I wrapped things in a repeatable way using `./functions/agent-functions.sentinel`.
-This should allow for each portability and keep the data transformation complexities centralized.
+This should ease portability and keep the data transformation complexities centralized.
 The policy code will call these functions like any other, abstracting away the implementation.

 This function file does have some local variables to help with extensibility.